jmshearer/PROtractor/README.md

 ## Making a PROtractor

+### Printer
+1) Load the appropiate AI file in Illustrator (or use the appropaite PDF)
+2) Print the image, being sure to set printer scale to 100%

+### Laser Cutter
 1) Load the appropiate AI file in Illustrator (or use the appropiate PDF)
-2) Etch on a laser etcher.

-*Note: Flipping horizontally is recommended such that the etched side is the side that touches the paper to reduce parallax.*
+2) Etch onto an acrylic sheet on a laser cutter/etcher *Note: Flipping horizontally is recommended such that the etched side is the side that touches the paper to reduce parallax.*

 ## Send some love (in the form of coffee)